iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Example: Running commands without DVC

 It is also possible to execute the commands that are executed by `dvc repro` by hand.
-You won't have DVC helping you, but you have the freedom to run any script you like, even ones not recorded in a [DVC-file](/doc/user-guide/dvc-file-format).
+You won't have DVC helping you, but you have the freedom to run any command you like, even ones not defined in a [DVC-file](/doc/user-guide/dvc-file-format).
 For example:

 ```dvc